stuntrally/stuntrally3/docs/Building-old.md

   `dev/Ogre/ogre-next/build/Release/bin/`
   It's good to check if they work before continuing.

-## 3.2 Ogre components, build
+## 3.2 (optional) Ogre components, rebuild
-- Important step, we need to have below 2 components built with Ogre.
+- Now *not needed*, optional step.
+We need to have below 2 components built with Ogre.

   In all existing / needed configurations (all 3 below):
   _(Release is enough if all goes well, if not then Debug too)_